weyoume/wenode/PRODUCERS.md

 # Block Producers Guide

-## There are two types of block producers, witnesses, and miners.
+## Producers earn voting power from being selected by network stakeholders, and mining power by broadcasting proofs of work.

 ### Begin by starting a full node on a reliable server.

-### Use the witness_update operation to create your account's witness.
+### Use the producer_update operation to create your account's producer.

 Include in the operation: